 Genuine charisma is tough work.
 Few people take the time to sculpt charisma’s underlying conviction, resilience and depth: hence charisma’s elusive nature in our current age.
 In fact, much of what masquerades as charisma is often seductive yet hollow charm.
+A person who can charm everyone often cares about no one in particular.

 So, let’s look at how we can begin to grow our personal magnetism.
-Far from being a magical and inexplicable trait, charisma can be broken down into a set of concrete, largely nonverbal behaviours that can be learned, practiced, and made natural.
+Far from being a magical trait, charisma can be broken down into a set of concrete, largely nonverbal behaviours that can be learned, practiced, and made natural.

 Here are some of the ways: